TomShacham/shacks/README.md

 Design choices:

-    + composition over configuation (made easy because there is one simple http interface) h22p is light on configuration options, instead you can implement HttpHandler and delegate
+    + composition over configuation (made easy because there is one simple http interface) h22p is light on configuration options, instead you can implement HttpHandler to get whatever behaviour you want around request/response
     + http client responses 4xx or 5xx are not exceptions unlike a lot of clients out there, we do not throw an exception so you do not need to try/catch requests
-    + type-safe routing to preserve type safety
+    + there is no routing precedence, we do not want any complexity, it's first come, first served

 ## Todo

 - routing
-  - do we want a way to make a query parameter optional? e.g. with a "?" or something; or mandatory with a "!"
-  - or should queries always be optional? should routing work based on query parameter?
+  - port tests -
 - http client using fetch (browser) so we can test e2e in memory
+  - turn client spec into a contract i.e. parameterise the client
   - generate a client from open api spec? :D
   - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch
   - https://medium.com/deno-the-complete-reference/sending-form-data-using-fetch-in-node-js-8cedd0b2af85